inesp/inesp.github.io/_posts/2025-04-17-how-to-make-code-self-document-itself.md

     # The only positional arg allowed is "self"
     all_positional_args = set(all_positional_args) - {"self"}

+    #
+    # Our magic assert:
+    #
+    # Here we make sure that no positional args are defined for this function.
+    #
     assert len(all_positional_args) == 0, (
         f"Celery task {func_name} accepts positional arguments {all_positional_args}. "
         "All task should accept just keyword args. "